Freedom to Be Yourself

 We are happy to support our transgender, genderqueer, gender nonconforming and/or gender questioning community.
 Use our Trans Guide to learn more about campus resources, supportive programs and special events connected to gender identity and expression at UCR.
 It includes guidance on everything from how to change your name on university records to local trans-related community resources.

-The University of California, in accordance with applicable Federal and State law and University policy, does not discriminate on the basis of race, color, national origin, religion, sex, gender identity, pregnancy,1 physical or mental disability, medical condition (cancer related or genetic characteristics), ancestry, marital status, age, sexual orientation, citizenship, or service in the uniformed services.2 The University also prohibits sexual harassment.
-This nondiscrimination policy covers admission, access, and treatment in University programs and activities:
+The University of California, in accordance with applicable Federal and State law and University policy, does not discriminate on the basis of race, color, national origin, religion, sex, gender identity, pregnancy, disability, age, medical condition (cancer-related), ancestry, marital status, citizenship, sexual orientation, or status as a Vietnam-era veteran or special disabled veteran.
+The University also prohibits sexual harassment.
+This nondiscrimination policy covers admission, access, and treatment in University programs and activities.

 The Office of Faculty and Staff Affirmative Action at UCR addresses questions and concerns regarding equal employment opportunity.

 The UCR Hate/Bias Response Team addresses bias incidents, including UCR people targeted based on their gender identity/expression.

 LGBT Resource Center staff conduct campus-wide educational trainings every quarter.
 You may register for each training at ucrlearning.ucr.edu by searching for "Transgender."